trufont/trufont/docs/undo.md

 - Using cut/copy/paste
 - Applying undo/redo

-## To Serialize or not to Serialize
+## To Serialize or Not To Serialize

 I’m not yet sure it will be necessary to store undo data on disk instead of in memory.
 Perhaps we should focus more on copyability of objects, rather than serializability.
 The undo manager could focus more on actions, and less on data.